tjensen/dayz-dev-tools/README.md

 By default, `run-server` will load mods prefixed with `@` from the `C:\Program Files (x86)\Steam\steamapps\common\DayZ\!Workshop` directory.
-To override this directory, set the `workshop_directory` key:
+To override this directory, set the `directory` key in the `workshop` table:

 ```toml
 [workshop]